1-866-646-8465

 What Are Gold Stocks?

-A share of a publicly traded gold-mining company is one example of a gold stock.
-The price of a gold stock rises and falls based on how the market views that company.
+A share of a publicly traded company in the gold-mining industry is one example of a gold stock.
+The price of a gold stock rises and falls based on how the gold market views that company.
 Factors that may impact the price of a gold stock include a company’s revenue, profit, operating expenses, and growth outlook, Investopedia notes.

-You can buy stocks of individual mining companies, or you can buy a collection of gold-mining stocks through an ETF or mutual fund.
+You can buy stocks of individual companies within the gold mining industry, or you can buy a collection of gold-mining stocks through an ETF or mutual fund.
 With an individual stock, you own a share of a company.
 With a gold ETF or mutual fund, you own shares of a group of companies.

-The market price of a gold stock or ETF doesn’t necessarily rise and fall in tandem with the market price of physical gold.
+The market price of a gold stock or ETF doesn’t necessarily rise and fall in tandem with the market price of physical gold bullion.

 The worldwide gold-mining sector comprises more than 300 gold-mining companies that are publicly traded, the World Gold Council reports.
 The market value of a gold-mining company can exceed $10 billion.